sim-ware/CV/README.md

 ## Samir Gossain

-I a former self-employed tutor with experience in Primary School Education and Property Management.
-I learnt to code to stay relevant in an increasingly digitised world.
-I was introduced to the wonders of software craftsmanship by the passionate staff and students of Makers Academy
+I am full-stack Junior Developer with experience in Primary School Education and Property Management.
+I learnt to code to stay relevant in an increasingly digitised world, tutoring English by day and coding by night, until I was introduced to the wonders of software craftsmanship by the passionate staff and students of Makers Academy.

-I'm looking for a Full Stack(overflow) Junior Developer role to expand my mind, in a team that loves developing great software as much as it loves developing great people.
+I'm looking for a Junior Developer role to expand my mind, in a team that loves developing great software as much as it loves developing great people.

 ## Skills